-Launched in 2008, LastPass is a real veteran among cybersecurity tools, and one of the most feature-rich password managers out there.
-It offers multi-factor authentication, supports lots of platforms and browsers, and is really easy to use.
+Launched in 2008, LastPass is a veteran among cybersecurity tools, and one of the most feature-rich password managers out there.
+It offers multi-factor authentication, supports various platforms and browsers, and is easy to use.
 Even better – LastPass even has a decent free version for you to try out.
 Well, I will share a detailed LastPass review with you, so you could see how good it is.

 I have thoroughly examined LastPass and put everything into this article.
 So, continue reading to learn all there is to know about this product in terms of security, ease of use, pricing, and more.
 Let’s see how well this password manager performs.

 |✂️ Free version:||Yes|

 |🌐 Browser extensions:||Chrome, Firefox, Opera, Safari, and Edge|